ij96/Echo-Lamp/src/garden_lamp/README.md

 # Garden Lamp

-Controller: Adafruit Feather HUZZAH ESP8266 + `fauxmo`
+Controller: Adafruit Feather HUZZAH ESP8266 + `FauxMoESP`

 This lamp is modified from a store-bought garden lamp that contains:
 - solar panel array